HOME

 Two views, probably pre-war, showing the shops & tram terminus at West Point.
 The tram shelter, was removed sometime in the 1960s, but a similar one still exists at the entrance to Heaton Park.

 Ratcliffe Street Memories.
 My best friend, Tony Woodford, lived at 25 Ratcliffe Street.
-I spent many hours in the playing vicinity of this street.
+I spent many hours playing in the vicinity of this street.
 It runs between Chapel Street & Cromwell Grove, and was built on a very gradual incline.
 It had a shop at both ends in the 50's & 60's.
 Both were Grocers I seem to remember.

 This photograph shows Ratcliffe Street sometime after the First World War, and it shows the residents celebrating Peace Week.
 Does anyone have any knowledge of this event?
 The incline in the street is very noticeable in this view.